tuwien-information-retrieval/air-23-template/assignment_2.md

 ## Part 3 - Extractive QA **30 points**

-Use the transformers library to download a pre-trained extractive QA model from the HuggingFace model hub and run the extractive QA pipeline on the top-1 neural re-ranking result of the MSMARCO test set as well as on the gold-label pairs of MSMARCO-FiRA-2021 (created in 2021).
+Use the transformers library to download a pre-trained extractive QA model from the HuggingFace model hub and run the extractive QA pipeline on the top-1 neural re-ranking result of the MSMARCO FIRA set as well as on the gold-label pairs of MSMARCO-FiRA-2021 (created in 2021).

 - Get to know the HuggingFace library & model hub
 - Select a pre-trained extractive QA model from the model hub to use